 Use to display hardware / software configurations, calibrations, and gas selections of the connected analyzer.
+The analyzer has gas inlets for up to six analysis gases.

 The gases connected to the inlets must be specified in the analysis program.
 If the gas is changed on one of the inlets, the same change must be made on the Unit Configuration window.